checkmarx-ts/checkmarx-python-sdk/README.md

 for CxConfig constructor at the end of CxConfig.py.
 This will load your own config.ini file when you import this package.

 ## 4. Run the examples
-There are 2 examples under Cx-REST-API-SDK-Python\examples - scan_from_local_zip.py and scan_from_git.py, which show detail scan process by REST API-project creation, remote source settings, SAST scan settings, report generation, etc. If you want to run them, please follow below instructions:
+There are 2 examples under Cx-REST-API-SDK-Python\examples - scan_from_local_zip.py and scan_from_git.py, which show detail scan process by REST API-project creation, remote source settings, SAST scan settings, report generation, etc. If you want to run them, please follow below steps:

  Scan from local zip file:
 ```Shell